List of Pokémon video games: Pokémon Go

 The augmented reality mobile game Pokémon Go was released in July 2016 on both Android and iOS platforms.
 It utilizes internal GPS tracking system in order to find and catch Pokémon in real-time.
 The system places in-game locations such as Gyms and Pokéstops in predetermined locations (such as landmarks) throughout the real world in order to get the player active and become a Pokémon trainer in real life.
 The Pokémon themselves spawn randomly, with some conditions; nocturnal Pokémon have a higher chance to spawn at night, and water type pokémon may spawn close to water.
 Gyms are used to battle and train Pokémon against other players in the area, and nearby PokéStops give free items when spun (they have a 5-minute cooldown per use).
-It originally featured all Generation 1 Pokémon.
-In February 2017, Generation 2 Pokémon were added excluding the legendaries of the region, including Suicune, Raikou, Entei, Celebi, Lugia, and Ho-Oh.
+It originally featured all generation I Pokémon.
+In February 2017, generation II Pokémon were added excluding the legendaries of the region, including Suicune, Raikou, Entei, Celebi, Lugia, and Ho-Oh.
 In July 2017, the missing Legendary Pokémon from the Johto region were added.
-Niantic has since added Pokémon from the Hoenn, Sinnoh, Unova, Kalos, Alola, Galar and Hisui regions into Pokémon Go.
+Niantic has since added Pokémon from the Hoenn, Sinnoh, Unova, Kalos, Alola, Galar, Hisui, and Paldea regions into Pokémon Go.
 While the title is free-to-play, it also implements microtransactions, allowing players to spend real currency to gain access to more items in game.
 The game was met with mixed responses when released.
 In September 2016, Niantic released the Pokémon Go Plus, a $35 wearable, which issues alerts about any events in the game, including the appearance of a Pokémon or nearby PokéStop.

 Pokémon Duel

 On January 24, 2017, Pokémon Duel, a competitive digital board game was released for mobile devices on the App Store and Google Play.
 Pokémon Duel, formerly known as Pokémon Co-master, was co-developed with Heroz Japan, a company that specializes in artificial intelligence.
 Based on the Pokémon Trading Figure board game, players can move Pokémon pieces around a virtual playing field.
 Upon reaching an opponent's Pokémon, the two may engage in battle.
 The strategy game lets one play single-player against the computer or compete with other players online.
+The game was discontinued on October 31, 2019.